Condon, Montana

 Condon is an unincorporated community and census-designated place in Missoula County, Montana, United States.
 Located along the Swan River and Montana Highway 83, Condon is situated between the Swan Range to the east and the Mission Mountains to the west, providing ready access to the Bob Marshall Wilderness and Mission Mountains Wilderness, respectively.
-Its population was 343 as of the 2010 census.
+Its population was 285 as of the 2020 United States census, down from 343 in 2010.

 Condon is the site of a U.S. post office, using ZIP Code 59826, which opened on July 1, 1952.
 It is named for James L. Condon, a Corvallis-area logger and farmer.
-Mission Mountain School is located in the community and the U.S. Forest Service operates an airport in Condon.
-Ronda Feucht serves as mayor.
-Rodger Watson serves as head of waste management.
+Mission Mountain School was located in the community and the U.S. Forest Service operates an airport in Condon.